An Extraordinary Journey

 - Partnering with RARE Theatre Company and Soulpepper Theatre to bring Borne, a play about living with spinal cord injury, to the Young Centre for Performing Arts.

-- SCIO was part of a coalition of organizations that fought to pass Bill C-81, An Act to ensure a barrier-free Canada, It received Royal Assent in the Senate on June 21, 2019, a historic milestone that should improve accessibility for all Canadians.
+- SCIO was part of a coalition of organizations that fought to pass Bill C-81, An Act to Ensure a Barrier-Free Canada, It received Royal Assent in the Senate on June 21, 2019, an historic milestone that should improve accessibility for all Canadians.